 September 21 – Dub Narcotic Sound System play this curious gig at a house on East 12th Avenue – 115 E 12th, to be precise, at the corner of Indianola.
 Word of mouth had been circulating for weeks, but there are also plenty of flyers to be found around campus, too.
 Flyers which come in handy night of the show when I’m walking to it from my house, but can’t remember the exact address now, and wander aimlessly until spotting and grabbing one.

-As it turns out, I show up a mite earlier than anyone else I know, and am in your standard old unfinished basement with just a handful of strangers when the opening act, Ttara, plug in and start playing.
+As it turns out, I show up a mite earlier than anyone else I know.
+Admission is a scant five dollars, and then I find myself temporarily standing alone in your standard old unfinished basement with just a handful of strangers when the opening act, Ttara, plug in and start playing.
 They’re bad, like Velvet Underground as junior high school students or something, and yet I dig them anyway.

 After they are finished, there’s a short break, during which time a bunch of my friends finally start filtering in.
 Dan and Travis, Steve and Dave, Kevin and Vanessa, and some redheaded girl who turns out to be Andy Thomas’ older sister.
 Jeremy’s sitting along one wall, conversing with some tall, dark haired dude, and I walk over to say to say a quick hello before walking off.
 Except Jeremy smirks, and says to his colleague, “I’ll bet he doesn’t recognize you.”